-Not long after (1778), with the arrival of the first settlers in New South Wales, kangaroos provided a crucial source of meat until the colonists could get their own stocks of cattle and sheep established.
+Sometime thereafter (1788), with the arrival of the first settlers in New South Wales, kangaroos provided a crucial source of meat until the colonists could establish their own stocks of cattle and sheep.

 Kangaroos are macropods (bigfoot) that evolved about 10-20 million years ago.
 There are ~50 surviving species (with 6 documented extinctions since settlement and 7 currently endangered).
 Only 4 species can be harvested for food – Red, Western Grey, Eastern Grey and Wallaroo.

 Initially, around the 1950s, kangaroos were harvested for pet food.
 However, while not eaten by humans in Australia, there was a small export industry for human consumption that started as early as 1955.
 The first Australian state to allow sale for human consumption was South Australia (1980).
 The remaining states did not follow this lead until ~1993.
 Until 2009, the largest overseas market was Russia.

 Uptake of kangaroo meat for human consumption has been slow in Australia (most meat is still fed to dogs), although the trend is increasing.
 The meat has to overcome its long-standing association with dog food.
 Also, there is the problem of ‘Bambi (or Skippy) Syndrome’ – the reluctance to eat something that we have anthropomorphised.